 Salsa Classes Brooklyn NY:

 Sexy hip motion, compelling rhythms and lots of turns; salsa is one of the hottest dances on the club scene today.
 Some popular salsa artists are Victor Manuelle, Mark Anthony, El Gran Combo and Oscar DeLeon.
 Some great music for salsa dancing are Mambo Yo Yo, Lloraras and Otra Oportunidad.
-Dance Fever Studios is a top NYC salsa dance school with two Brooklyn dance studios.
+Dance Fever Studios is a top NYC salsa dance school with two Brooklyn dance studio locations.
 We teach the very basic, beginner salsa fundamentals; all the way up to the advanced, performance level salsa.
 Our salsa classes Brooklyn are well attended.
 We have students from Staten Island, Long Island, Queens and the Bronx.
 All ages and types of people travel to our two Brooklyn salsa schools to learn how to salsa dance.
 We also do plenty of private salsa classes.

 Call (718)637-3216 to register for Salsa Classes Brooklyn.